Docs / From CRDTs

 CRDT PayloadDelta (XOR diff)CRDTs transmit full state or operation.
 ATOMiK transmits the XOR of what changed -- typically much smaller.

 Conflict resolutionAlgebraic convergenceCRDTs resolve via lattice join (LWW, OR-Set, etc).
-ATOMiK converges via Abelian group -- no conflicts possible.
+ATOMiK converges via Abelian-group algebra when the state model fits; application conflicts may still need product-specific handling.

 query()ctx.read()Both return current value.
 CRDT queries the lattice state.
 ATOMiK reconstructs: initial_state XOR accumulator.